 Sony recently unveiled an all-you-can-play subscription plan that gives you access to every game on the network for $20 per month.
 Unfortunately, not every game on PlayStation Now is included in the subscription model, meaning you may have to pay an outlandish fee to stream your favorite game while others may not.

-Project Morpheus is a virtual reality headset made in-house by Sony's hardware team exclusively for the PS4 and coming sometime in 2016.
-It will have its own set of games, both downloadable titles and full retail releases, and is expected to cost somewhere in the range of $200-400 (about £130-250 or AU$270-550).
+PlayStation VR is a virtual reality headset made in-house by Sony's hardware team exclusively for the PS4.
+It has its own set of games, both downloadable titles and full retail releases, and costs around $299 - making it more affordable than its competitors.

 Sharing gameplay videos